 The following Frequently Asked Questions constitute a growing collection of questions we’ve been asked or that we anticipate our readers might be interested in asking regarding our journal, its scholarly procedures, and our parent organization.
 As inquiries are made, or inspiration occurs, we will continue to update the collection.

 Yes.
-All articles, submitted or solicited will be subjected to a peer review process consisting of a) preliminary scrutiny by the editors of the volume and b) if found meeting the stated criteria for acceptance, a thorough examination and report by two anonymous referees chosen by the editors on the basis of their competence, among the members of the journal’s Advisory Board, and according to (but not limited to) a number of criteria.
+All articles, submitted or solicited will be subjected to an open peer review process consisting of a) a preliminary scrutiny by the editors of the volume and, if found meeting the stated criteria for acceptance, b) thorough examination and written report by one non-anonymous referee chosen by the editors and the journal’s editorial board on the basis of their competence and according to (but not limited to) a number of criteria.

-For more information on Zapruder World‘s peer-review policies, please see Peer Review Procedures.
+For more information on Zapruder World‘s peer review policies, please see Open Peer Review Procedures.

 What Is Storie in Movimento (SIM)?